plfa/plfa.github.io/src/plfa/part1/Relations.lagda.md

 module plfa.part1.Relations where
 ```

+In this chapter, we will define the _less than or equal_ relation and
+explore its properties.
+In Agda, there are two approaches to defining
+relations.
+The first approach, similar to how we defined operations
-After having defined operations such as addition and multiplication,
+such as addition and multiplication, defines a function that
+_computes_ whether the relation holds.
+The second approach, which is
+the topic of this chapter, represents a relation as an inductive data
+type of _evidence_ that the relation holds.
+In the upcoming Chapter
-the next step is to define relations, such as _less than or equal_.
+[Decidable](/Decidable/) we will revisit the _less than or equal_
+relation, show how to define the function that computes it and then
+proceed to unify these two approaches, showing that they are 'two
+sides of the same coin'.

 ## Imports